MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/curves/beziers.md

 - second control point: `point2` in the `CubicTo` call
 - end point: `point3` in the `CubicTo` call

 The resultant curve begins at the start point and ends at the end point.
-The curve generally does not pass through the two control points; instead they function much like magnets to pull the curve towards them.
+The curve generally does not pass through the two control points; instead the control points function much like magnets to pull the curve towards them.

 The best way to get a feel for the cubic Bézier curve is by experimentation.
 This is the purpose of the **Bezier Curve** page, which derives from `InteractivePage`.
 The [**BezierCurvePage.xaml**](https://github.com/xamarin/xamarin-forms-samples/blob/master/SkiaSharpForms/Demos/Demos/SkiaSharpFormsDemos/Curves/BezierCurvePage.xaml) file instantiates the `SKCanvasView` and a `TouchEffect`.
 The [**BezierCurvePage.xaml.cs**](https://github.com/xamarin/xamarin-forms-samples/blob/master/SkiaSharpForms/Demos/Demos/SkiaSharpFormsDemos/Curves/BezierCurvePage.xaml.cs) code-behind file creates four `TouchPoint` objects in its constructor.
 The `PaintSurface` event handler creates an `SKPath` to render a Bézier curve based on the four `TouchPoint` objects, and also draws dotted tangent lines from the control points to the end points: